 See also Robert Bond’s Iain Sinclair (Salt Publishing, 2005).
 Bond’s originality lies in his thesis that in Sinclair’s obsessive worldview, disinterested artistic compulsion is valorised over capitalism’s self-interested productivity.
 Watch out for Brian Baker’s forthcoming book on Sinclair from Manchester University Press, which will analyse Sinclair's texts with close intertextual reference to fiction by others who share a central concern with the imagination of London and with Sinclair's recurrent concerns.
 And don’t forget my own Iain Sinclair from Northcote House, which has reached copy-editing stage.
 You wait years for a book on Iain Sinclair to come along and then three appear at once!
 And wait just a little longer for new poems by Sinclair on the next Page.

 Update 2014: Lud Heat is once again available here.
 My book Iain Sinclair may be bought here.
 Another review of Sinclair's poetry may be read here.
 A review of Dining on Stones is featured here.
 My critical volume When Bad Times made for Good Poetry has some further thoughts on Iain Sinclair's work.
+Some of the thinking for that, on the 'social poetics' at play in Sinclair's work may be read here.

 Suicide Bridge is also back in print and may be bought here.
 This reprints my 1980 review of the book!